DrAdamRoe/weirdstack-vaporvue/README.md

 ## Backend: Server-Side Swift (Vapor)

 Technologically, the "database" is a single JSON file, words.json.
-This short list of words is in the repoistory, and new rods are added to it on the fly.
+This short list of words is in the repoistory, and new words are added to it on the fly.
 There is no long-term persitence here, it is not a DB (think impoverished NoSQL here).
 There is a single API route, `/word`, which will respond with a message that either the word has been found, or it has been added to The Set.
 The data has been populated with the help of the appropriately named [list of random words](http://listofrandomwords.com/) site.

 I created this project using `vapor new WordsSet --template=api`.
 I am learning off of the [official documentation](https://docs.vapor.codes/3.0/).
 Swift version is 5.01, xcode is 10.2.1, Vapor 3.1.10 (I think).

+To run, merely hit play in xcode.
+There are of course other ways to do this.

 ## Frontend: Vue.js

 The frontend is a Vue.js packaged with Parcel.
 It is a single view with two components: a query box for user input, and a message box below it, to show server responses.

+To run: `npm run dev`.

+## ToDo:
+- [ ] Return meaningful data, render.
+- [ ] Add words list to backend
+- [ ] Change design to be silly
+- [ ] Add components, play with store.
+- [ ] Add a test or two
+- [ ] Dockerize backend (run swift on Linux)
+- [ ] Integrate on Nuxt for server-side rendering